 - How to enable HTTP/2 in Apache?
-With Apache httpd 2.4.17, HTTP/2 is finally supported and here we have a guide on how to set it up and configure it12 for usage on your server.
+With Apache httpd 2.4.17, HTTP/2 is finally supported and here we have a guide on how to set it up and configure it for usage on your server.
 Let’s hope this version will get deployed on servers worldwide as soon as possible.

-- imgix, a well-known real-time image processing service, implemented client hints now13 and explains how they did so in a short, informative article.
+- imgix, a well-known real-time image processing service, implemented client hints now and explains how they did so in a short, informative article.
 Although only Chrome currently supports this, it will be a technique you should keep in mind for big performance improvements.

 HTML / SVG

 CSS / Sass

 - Making so-called “diamond grids” was always a big effort.
 But using Sass to calculate it, makes things a lot easier.
-Chen Hui Jing explains in her blog post how you can create a diamond grid with SCSS18.
+Chen Hui Jing explains in her blog post how you can create a diamond grid with SCSS.

 Work & Life

 - Companies often struggle with the communication with their employees.
-To avoid conflicts, Zach Holman shares a way to let people in the company opt-in to business details20.
+To avoid conflicts, Zach Holman shares a way to let people in the company opt-in to business details.
 An idea to put an end to the “why do we have to build this crap?” question.

 - While the article “The Elephant in the Room” is a bit biased, it shows how difficult it is to make money with apps.
 It takes the example of Marco Arment’s most recent move to offer his podcast app on a donation-basis and compares it to developers who need to make a living from apps and struggle to charge for updates.